AHCA-Supporting Congressman Walks Out of Interview, Faces Rough Town Hall

 At that point, less than two minutes into in interview, Blum stood up, removed his microphone, and stormed out of the room.
 “This is ridiculous.
 This is ridiculous.
 He’s just going to sit here and badger me,” Blum said.

 Later Blum said he walked out because he was “ambushed.”
 “It was very apparent that he had an agenda.
-It’s my right to say that this interview is over.”
+It’s my right to say that this interview is over,” he said.

 Blum brought charts and graphs to the event, and claimed that the bill would only affect a small percentage of his constituents.